annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 ## Available scripts in the folder `./code`

-There are seven Jupyter Notebooks (.ipynb) to access and download time-series and matchup data and four MATLAB scripts (.m) to process time-series data.
+There are eight Jupyter Notebooks (.ipynb) to access and download time-series and matchup data and four MATLAB scripts (.m) to minimally process time-series data.

 | Num| Script name                     | Script action                                                           |
 |----|---------------------------------|--------------------------------------------------------------------------